Home

 Zappa

 Zappa is the original serverless Python library/framework.
 Originally it was intended as django-zappa, a library that allows deploying Django web applications on AWS Lambda.
 Since then it has grown many times and now supports any WSGI-compatible Python web framework.
-It has also expanded its feature set and is largely a battery-included tool for creating, deploying, and managing serverless web applications written on Python.
+It has also expanded its feature set and is largely a battery-included tool for creating, deploying, and managing serverless web applications written in Python.

 Zappa is designed like a serverless framework.
 There is a configuration file called zappa_settings.json which describes the configuration to be deployed.
 There is a Python file in which you write down the entire Flask application.
 And then Zappa allows us to take this Flask application and upload it to the AWS cloud without the slightest change.
 With one command, you can send the Flask application to the cloud and it will start working there.
 You can migrate your current projects without any modifications (well, almost).